Table of Contents

 There are very powerful blocks in the Getwid collection which will for sure impress you with the feature-rich functionality: Section Block, Banner Block, unique Image & Media Slider Blocks, MailChimp Block and many other powerful blocks, which you can use at no cost!

 Though at the current moment there are plenty of various block add-ons, not all of them are free and offer a wide range of functions for the WordPress block editor.

 Install Getwid to your Gutenberg-powered website and you will have no need in searching for third-party plugins or blocks for your website, they comprise everything you need.
 And in the future, there will be more updates and more blocks, which are being created according to people’s needs.

-Gutenberg is the new default editor of WordPress starting from 5.0 version.
+Gutenberg is the new default editor of WordPress starting from the 5.0 version.
 This WordPress editor is revolutionary, since the main element of the website is a block, and you don’t write code manually, but simply drag & drop blocks to create what you need.

 The user experience is on the highest level, the website building procedure is as easy as it is possible, the tools for customization are feature-rich and additional plugins to it are completely free (Getwid Gutenberg Blocks).

 Many people work with Gutenberg WP editor and the number of Gutenberg Blocks add-ons downloads on wp.org only proves this fact.
 The future of WordPress is surely connected with Gutenberg and if you haven’t heard about it before, this article has already given you all the needed information.
 The block themes directory is also getting richer so no doubt you’ll be able to find the right block template soon enough for any business.

 It will be interesting for us to know your opinion on the WordPress block editor, do you like it or not?
 What was your experience?
 Feel free to share your thoughts in the comments below.